Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ul>
-  <li>We now measure the combined distance of the lines using the CAD software’s measurement tool.
+  <li>We now measure the combined distance of the lines using the CAD software's measurement tool.
 We can also simply add up all the distance values.
 Either method works fine:</li>
 </ul>
 &nbsp;